kleylakb89/03-password-generator/README.md

 - prompting for character length of password
 - requiring integer password between 7 and 129 characters
+- outputs "Try again" if choices do not meet minimum criteria
 - confirming desired elements in password: lowercase, uppercase, numerical, and/or special characters
 - requiring at least one type of element
 - randomizing password based on desired elements